AdrianJendo/unryo/README.md

 ## Future Plans

-If we were to continue with this project, the following next steps would be implemented:
+If I was to continue with this project, the following next steps would be implemented:

-1. **Unit Tests:** We would focus on achieving adequate test coverage to ensure the long-term functionality of the application.
+1. **Unit Tests:** I would focus on achieving adequate test coverage to ensure the long-term functionality of the application.
 Backend unit tests with mocked database reads and frontend Jest tests would be written to test the functionality thoroughly.

 2. **User Authentication/Login:** Implementing some form of user authentication or login functionality would be essential to prevent unauthorized access to the application.